mgergos/Opus4Teensy/README.md

-# Opus4Teensy
+# Opus4Teensy 🚧
-## A real-time fixed-point implementation of Opus Encoder/Decoder for Teensy 4.0
+## Real-time Opus Encoding / Decoding for Teensy 4.0

 Encodes / decodes full band audio to as low as 16 kbs without significant artifacts.
 Originating from nRF's SDK, the Opus-1.2.1 folder is essentially untouched.